By Amanda Biederman

 NQPI editorial intern

 Sometimes the smallest things lead us to the bigger picture.
-Ohio University senior engineering Physics and Astronomy student Sara Sand said she was inspired by the possibilities of nanoscale research.
+Ohio University senior engineering Physics & Astronomy Honors Tutorial College student Sara Sand said she was inspired by the possibilities of nanoscale research.

 “It’s amazing in the same way that people who study astronomy, the mystery is in how far away and how big it is,” Sand said.
 “In material and solar cell research, the mystery is in how small it is.
 It all fits in the palm of your hand, but I don’t understand everything about it.
 I think that’s a really interesting and a cool thing to explore.”